 Codes that frequently allocate and deallocate memory through glibc malloc/free calls may accrue significant system time due to memory management overhead.
 By default, glibc strives for system-wide memory efficiency at the expense of performance.
-A detailed discussion of this issue can be found at http://www.linuxshowcase.org/ezolt.html.

 In compilers up to and including version 7.1.x, to enable the higher-performance memory management mode, set the following environment variables: